websiddu/backTotop/readme.md

 	  <script>
 	    (function(){
 	      $("body").backTotop({
-	       isWindow: true // If you want btt for window });
+	       isWindow: true // If you want backTotop for window });
 	    });
 	  </script>